 Enhance Provider Productivity

-Join us this spring for the Digital Health Workshop Series:
+Join us this spring for the Challenges in Health Tech Innovation Series:

-Take advantage of an exciting opportunity to get a head start on the May 2021 Challenge by participating in this Workshop and Guest Speaker Mini Series this spring semester!
+Take advantage of an exciting opportunity to get a head start on the May 2021 Challenge by participating in this Mini Educational Series this spring semester!

 Come for the learning!
 Everyone is welcome to attend just some or all of the workshops and you are not required to participate in the Challenge to take part.

-Guest Speakers and Live QA: Opportunities for Technology Innovation in Healthcare
+Session 3: April 22, 2021 Opportunities for Technology Innovation in Healthcare – Panel

 Learn about key challenges in the healthcare industry